Fania/Thesis/readme.md

 - [ ] Go over all table of contents figure captions
 - [X] glossary entries with back links to pages
 - [ ] add line with three stars in middle to separate paragraphs
+- [ ] state of the art versus state of the science
+- [ ] when to use italics and when quotes

 ## Errors